AckerDWM/Memory-in-structurally-unstable-neural-networks/README.md

 -- *This repo is dated* --

-A new version of the manuscript, entitled "Stable memory and computation in randomly rewiring neural networks" by Daniel Acker, Suzanne Paradis, and Paul Miller, will be available shortly through bioRxiv.
+The current version of the manuscript, entitled "Stable memory and computation in randomly rewiring neural networks" by Daniel Acker, Suzanne Paradis, and Paul Miller, is available bioRxiv: https://doi.org/10.1101/367011.